 This article titled 'Reflections on Command' by Rupert Hoskin was originally published in the Australian Army Journal, and is a reflection on his time in command.
-Whilst this is aimed at the Unit Command level which is a way off for out #BreakIn audience, the observations and reflections are also relevant for current and prospective Sub-Unit Commanders, Sergeant Majors and Second-In-Command appointment holders.
+Whilst this is aimed at the Unit Command level, the observations and reflections are also relevant for current and prospective Sub-Unit Commanders, Sergeant Majors and Second-In-Command appointment holders.
 A brief summary of some key observations made in the article are as follows:

 - It is simplistic and lazy to suggest that Mission Command is 'staying out of subordinates' way.'
 Creating a sound command climate takes a lot of time and effort.

 - Commanders must provide clear intent (busy commanders tend to 'shoot from the hip'), insist on back briefs, and check up or visit the subordinate commanders in the execution of that task.

 - Be self-disciplined with your own time, consider: base everyone's time management around MS Outlook and insist everyone shares their calendars with a strong culture of diary management (set the example so people can see what you allocate your time to and respect the plans people have made in allocating their time).